Perez homers, Seager answers in M’s 4-3 win over Royals

 The catcher matched Mike Sweeney’s team record of five consecutive games with a homer, set in 2002.
 The major league record for consecutive games with a homer is eight.

-Perez also moved into a tie for fourth with Alex Gordon on the franchise list with 190 career homers, a former teammate who Perez said taught him a lot about being a professional.
+Perez also moved into a tie for fourth on the Royals career list with 190 homers.
+His 12 homers in August tied Chili Davis and John Mayberry for Kansas City’s most homers in a month.

-“So I appreciate everything he did for us when he was here,” he said.
-“It’s amazing, though.”

 He has 38 homers this year, tied with Mike Moustakas (2017) for second on Kansas City’s single-season list.
 Jorge Soler holds the record with 48 in 2019.

-His 12 homers in August tied Chili Davis and John Mayberry for Kansas City’s most homers in a month.

 Perez has 17 homers since the All-Star break, tied for the major league lead.
-Seager has 15 since the break, playing in every game.
+Seager has 15 since the break.

-“Kyle’s been huge,” Mariners manager Scott Servais said.
-“And certainly after the All-Star break he’s found that home-run swing, and we’ve needed it.”

 Michael A. Taylor of Kansas City and Seattle’s Jarred Kelenic also went deep.